 a.
-The City/ County agrees to execute all necessary agreements for the Manager's participation in the 401(a) retirement plan for Executive Management employees and the 457 Deferred Compensation Plan.
+The City/ County agrees to execute all necessary agreements for the Manager's participation in the 401(a) retirement plan for Executive Management employees and the 457 Deferred Compensation on Plan.
 In addition to the Manager's base salary paid by the City/ County to the Manager, the City/ County agrees to pay, on behalf of the Manager, an amount equal to, but not less than, a total of percent (%) of Manager's base salary into the 401(a) retirement plan, in equal proportionate amounts each pay period.
-The Manager shall be required to contribute percent (%) of the Manager shall be required to contribute percent (%) of the Manager's current base salary annually on a pre-tax basis as a condition of participation.
+The Manager shall be required to contribute percent (%) of the Manager's current base salary annually on a pre-tax basis as a condition of participation.
 The City/ County shall disclose to the Manager the financial impact of any amendment to the terms of the Manager's retirement benefits.